openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/02-create-verticle.md

 and accessing their endpoints.
 Vert.x service discovery can seamlessly integrated with external service discovery mechanisms provided by OpenShift, Kubernetes, Consul, Redis, etc.

-In this lab, since you will deploy the API Gateway on OpenShift, the OpenShift service discovery bridge is used to automatically import OpenShift services into the Vert.x application as they get deployed and undeployed.
+In this scenario, since you will deploy the API Gateway on OpenShift, the OpenShift service discovery bridge is used to automatically import OpenShift services into the Vert.x application as they get deployed and undeployed.
 Since you also want to test the API Gateway locally, there is an **onErrorReturn()** clause in the the service lookup to fallback on a local service for Inventory